-Broken Arrow Community Information
+Broken Arrow Community and Real Estate Information

 Once a rural community of ranches and farms, Broken Arrow is now a thriving city and one of Oklahoma’s fastest growing cities; a distinction it has held for over four decades.
 Money Magazine (2006) has named Broken Arrow real estate as one of the “Best Places To Live in America”, ranking the city’s placement as #66.
 Broken Arrow has also been rated the safest city in Oklahoma for the past two years and ranks #46 as one of the safest places to live in the nation.
 Statistically, no other Oklahoma city even comes close.
 What makes this city such a great place to live?
 Quality of life is the answer.
 Find out what qualities Broken Arrow has to offer its residents.